 - Religious groups and specific denominations

 - Summer camps

 Sexual predators are to blame for their horrific actions, without question.
-But in certain circumstances, mandatory reporters may also play a role if they choose to remain silent or take no action to report childhood sexual abuse when obligated to do so.
-Schools, churches, athletic clubs, summer camps and other organizations and individuals who are trusted with the care of children must, by law, report suspected abuse to their state’s Department of Social Service (DSS) or law enforcement.
-The consequences of keeping quiet are severe, including fines or even imprisonment.
-Litigation is also a potential means of recourse for victims who seek to hold mandatory reporters accountable for neglecting their duty to protect vulnerable children.
+But in certain circumstances, mandatory reporters and other people affiliated with a group or organization may also have responsibility if they chose to ignore their duty and remain silent or took no action to report child sexual abuse.
+Depending on your state, schools, churches, athletic clubs, summer camps and other organizations and individuals who are trusted with the care of children may be required by law to report suspected abuse to their state’s children’s services agency or law enforcement.
+The consequences of someone keeping quiet when they are obligated to report can be severe, and may include civil liability, criminal fines and even imprisonment.
+Civil litigation is a potential means of recourse for victims who seek to hold organizations accountable for neglecting their duty to protect vulnerable children.

 Motley Rice’s Experience Advocating for Sexual Abuse Victims

 We currently represent several victims in litigation filed under New York’s Child Victims Act that allege sexual abuse by clergy members that was suppressed by the Catholic Church.

 Motley Rice lawyers have recently also represented two other Jane Does in sexual assault cases that resolved through confidential settlements.
 One case involved alleged abuse at Choate Rosemary Hall.